troyrusso/STAT451_Final/README.md

 7. IMPORTANT: Rename the downloaded file to exactly: urb_ctran.xlsx

-8. Go to https://tinyurl.com/5bd4tn7v, which will automatically download the dataset in a slightly different format (used by a different student).
+8. Go to this website: [Dataset 2](https://tinyurl.com/5bd4tn7v).
+    This will automatically download the dataset in a slightly different format (used by a different student).
     The link is shortened via tinyurl as the full link is very long.

 9. Save this downloaded file to the same directory as the Shiny application.